 PTA 2233.
 ELECTROTHERAPY.
 This course emphasizes theory and practical application of electrotherapy and other therapeutic procedures.
 Indications and contradictions of modalities are also discussed.
+3 Semester Credit Hours: Lecture 2 hrs.; Laboratory 2 hrs.

 PTA 2335.
 THERAPEUTIC EXERCISE AND REHABILITATION II.
 This course presents theory, principles and techniques of therapeutic exercise and rehabilitation for primarily neurological conditions.
 Methods of functional, motor, and sensory assessment and intervention techniques are included.
 Principles of prosthetics and orthotics functional training and other techniques are covered.
+5 Semester Credit Hours: Lecture 3 hrs.; Laboratory 4 hrs.

 PTA 2414.
 CLINICAL EDUCATION I. This course provides supervised clinical experiences in demonstrating the attributes and applying the skills for which students have been deemed competent for the clinical setting.
 4 Semester Credit Hours: Clinical 12 hrs.

 PTA 2424.
-CLINCIAL EDUCATON II.
+CLINICAL EDUCATON II.
 This is the first of three culminating clinical education experiences (identified in a Normative Model of PTA Education as the first full-time clinical experience) that provide supervised clinical experiences in demonstrating the attributes and applying the skills that prepare students for entry into the physical therapy profession.
 4 Semester Credit Hours: Clinical 12 hrs.

-PTA 2434.
-CLINCIAL EDUCATION III.
-This is the second of three culminating clinical education experiences that provide supervised clinical experiences in demonstrating the attributes and applying the skills that prepare students for entry into the Physical Therapy profession.
-4 Semester Credit Hours: Clinical 12 hrs.
+PTA 2458.
+TERMINAL CLINICAL ECUCATION.
+This course provides an opportunity for terminal, fulltime learning experience which includes supervised clinical experiences in demonstrating the attributes and applying the skills which prepare students for entry into the Physical Therapy profession.
+8 Semester Credit Hours: Clinical 24 hrs.